sayakpaul/robustness-foundation-models/code/README.md

-This directory contains a self-contained notebook (runnable on Google Colab) for evaluating the robustness of programming language models that are based on Transformers [1].
+This directory contains a self-contained notebook named `Attack.ipynb` (runnable on Google Colab) for evaluating the robustness of programming language models that are based on Transformers [1].

 ## Code navigation